emorydunn/CaptureOneScripts/README.md

 ### Batch Rename Collection

 Sorts the current collection by date (ascending), sets the rename counter to 1, and renames all variants.

+### Select Next/Previous Primary Variant/Variants

+A collection of four scripts to shift the selection of variants.

+The `variants` version works with multiple selected variants, similarly to <kbd>⌘→</kbd>.

+The `primary_variant` version only shifts the primary variant and will deselect any additional variants.